-We pay particular attention to the idea of confidence.
+We then pay particular attention to the idea of confidence.
 The difference between success and failure often hangs on this almost humiliatingly small and elusive concept that standard education never touches.
-We spend vast amounts of time acquiring confidence in narrow professional fields, but we overlook the primordial need to acquire a more free-ranging variety of confidence which can serve us across a range of tasks in professional, but also in personal, life.
+We spend vast amounts of time acquiring confidence in narrow professional fields, but we overlook the primordial need to acquire a freer ranging variety of confidence which can serve us across a range of tasks in professional, but also in our personal life.

 Day 3 Sunday Culture, Calm, Meaning & Happiness